Developer Integration Guide – Resource Planning API

 MethodEndpointDescription

-POST/projectsCreate a project; return the created record with id
+POST/projectsCreate a project; return the created record.
+For example:

 2.4 /assignments